spyder-ide/spyder-docs/doc/troubleshooting/call-for-help.rst

 .. _Stack Overflow: https://stackoverflow.com/questions/tagged/spyder

 .. rst-class:: fabb openteams-icon

 OpenTeams support
 ~~~~~~~~~~~~~~~~~

-Get help from expert Spyder consultants on `OpenTeams`_.
-The OpenTeams marketplace is your one source for everything open source.
+On `OpenTeams`_, you can get help from expert Spyder consultants.
+OpenTeams offers services from Spyder experts ranging from a brief consultation to an experienced team to help you with a large scale implementation project.

 .. _OpenTeams: https://www.openteams.com/app/marketplace/project-page-2/3502